dasmehdix/drone-dataset/README.md

 ## Suggestion
 Images are in diffrent format like jpg, png or jpeg.I suggest you to convert all of them to jpg format.
-**For windows,
+**For windows,**

--Open cmd
+1. Open cmd
--Go to the path that contain images
+2. Go to the path that contain images
--Run this command:
+3. Run this command:
 ```
 ren *. *.jpg
 ```